Everything you need to know about visiting Abu Dhabi in June

 Besides the beautiful beach weather, June is the perfect month to explore Abu Dhabi’s top indoor attractions.

 - The Louvre Abu Dhabi is vastly indoors (and even a little chilly inside!), so it makes a great June activity.
-Whilst in the Saadiyat Cultural District, you may also be interested in touring Abrahamic House (free), or experiencing the newly opened TeamLab Phenomena (you can now combine your entry ticket for Louvre and TeamLab)
+Whilst in the Saadiyat Cultural District, you may also be interested in touring Abrahamic House (free), or experiencing TeamLab Phenomena (you can now combine your entry ticket for Louvre and TeamLab)

 - Tour inside the city’s incredible Qasr al Watan, the Presidential Palace, before making your way to afternoon tea at either Emirates Palace or Observation 300 at Conrad Hotel, Etihad Towers.